 The Food and Agriculture Organization of the United Nations (FAO) estimates that livestock account for 14-18% of all greenhouse gas emissions.5-6 Other researchers estimate this number to be much higher, possibly around 50%.7 Either way, these amounts are greater than the amount of greenhouse gas emissions from the entire global transportation sector.
 In other words, cows, pigs and chickens create more greenhouse gasses than all the world’s planes, trains and automobiles.
-If everyone shifted to a plant-based diet we could reduce food greenhouse gas emissions by 49%.8
+If everyone shifted to a vegan plant-based diet we could reduce food greenhouse gas emissions by 49%.8

 It is estimated that animal agriculture accounts for 27% of global water use.10 And on average, producing one calorie of animal products (meat, eggs, dairy, fish) requires five times more water than producing one calorie of plants (beans, grains, fruits, veggies).10 In fact, it takes 5,000 gallons of water just to produce a pound of beef and roughly 1,000 gallons of water to produce one gallon of cow’s milk.11-12 Switching to a plant-based diet would reduce freshwater withdrawals by 19%, which would preserve freshwater for human consumption.8

-Roughly 10 billion land animals are raised for meat, eggs and dairy in the U.S. alone.
-The USDA estimates that these animals produce 450 million tons of manure each year—three times more waste than the entire U.S. human population.13 All of this waste pollutes land, water and air leading to contaminated waterways, ocean dead zones and local air-quality issues.
+Roughly 10 billion land animals are raised for meat, eggs, and dairy in the U.S. alone.
+The USDA estimates that these animals produce 450 million tons of manure each year—three times more waste than the entire U.S. human population.13 All of this waste pollutes the land, water and air leading to contaminated waterways, ocean dead zones and local air-quality issues.

 The FAO estimates that 77% of ocean fish stocks are fully exploited or worse.14 This is due to overfishing—removing fish species from the ocean faster than they can reproduce and maintain their population.
 Although some fish species may be labeled as “sustainable,” this has more to do with marketing than actual fish populations.
 As Sea Shepherd Captain Paul Watson states, “There is no such thing as sustainable seafood in a dying ocean.”